wix-playground/stylable-components/specs/rangeslider/Spec.md

 If use is trying to set min/max value to one handle, allowed min/max value is determine either by sliders range or by next/previous handle.

+**Alignment & Direction**

+You can adjust sliders alignment and direction in which the range is going to change with axis prop.

+1. `axis="x"` -> horizontal slider, progress is moving from left to right

+2. `axis="x-reverse"` -> horizontal slider, progress is moving from right to left

+3. `axis="y"` -> vertical slider, progress is moving from bottom to top

+4. `axis="y-reverse"` -> vertical slider, progress is moving from top to bottom

+   ​

 #### Validation

 | Case                          | Handling          |